CameronClay/compiler/README.md

 # Compiler
 Two pass compiler wtih a language similar to that of a hybrid of C and Java.
 Two pass compiler means the code is anyalzed twice and information from the first pass is used to do semantic checking and code generation during the second pass.
+Written in C++.

 ## About
 During the first pass of compilation, the code is parsed against the grammer, checked for syntax errors and a symbol table is constructed which serves to enable semantic error checking in the second pass of compilation.